It’s been very humid and hot in Tokyo!

 I started conducting my preliminary fieldwork in Tokyo.
 I visited two facilities, and I was allowed to make observations in seven medical consultations and take notes.
-In each, a doctor, a nurse, a patient and the patient’s family were there – although I was not allowed to take audio-recordings this time.
+In each, a doctor, a nurse, a patient and the patient’s family were there.
 The doctor introduced me to the patients, and we greeted each other.
 It was an opportunity for the patients to understand who I am and what I am studying.
 Eventually, I was able to select some patients who are likely to be eligible and take part in my project.
 I also had a great opportunity to meet several doctors who are likely to participate in my research.
 I am so grateful for that!

 There is one thing that greatly contradicts my expectation.
 Initially, I had planned to observe two kinds of healthcare services.
-One is a doctor’s home visit, and my observations of the home visit have been going well.
+One is a physician home visit, and my observations of the home visit have been going well.
 The other one is nursing homes for elderly people, which turned out to be a very different setting than I expected in terms of the interactions between the older people and the professionals.

-Some healthcare professionals gave me advice, telling me that I might need to focus on doctors’ home visits.
-Home visits from a doctor can be a type of social situation involving multiple people, such as a doctor, a nurse, a patient and the patient’s family members for most of the cases.
+Some healthcare professionals gave me advice, telling me that I might need to focus on physician home visits.
+Home visits can be a type of social situation involving multiple people, such as a doctor, a nurse, a patient and the patient’s family members for most of the cases.
 In addition, doctors who are willing to go for home visits to elderly patients’ houses are highly likely to have an interest in the concept of patient-centeredness.
-I haven’t reported this aspect to my supervisors yet, but I must do so as soon as possible.
 I am now organising my fieldnotes from the observations.

 My achievements in Week 32: